Rhinostone/gina/README.md

 __NB.:__ This is an alias for `gina framework:tail`
 > __Attention__
 > Everytime a bundle exits, the tail process will be closed.
-To prevent tail from exiting, you can use the `--keep-alive` argument.
+To prevent tail from exiting, you can use the `--follow` argument.
-> E.g.: `gina tail --keep-alive`
+> E.g.: `gina tail --follow`

 By default, Gina does not store logs.
 Logs are treated like any other events then printed out to the `process.stdout`.